3dcitydb/importer-exporter/resources/plugin-api/doc/README.txt

 3. About
 --------

-The !impexp.plugins.api.name! is a Java class library and API facilitating the development of own extensions for the !impexp.name! program.
+The !impexp.plugin.api.name! is a Java class library and API facilitating the development of own extensions for the !impexp.name! program.